Namdoooo/raxtax_extension/benchmarks_hits/reference_count_benchmark/README.md

 ## Benchmark Design
 The benchmark is organized into multiple independent iterations.
-Within each iteration, the number of queries is varied between 400 and 3200 while all other parameters remain fixed.
+Within each iteration, the number of references is varied between 400 and 3200 while all other parameters remain fixed.

 For each test within an iteration, a new dataset is generated using